mxmsunny/mxmsunny.github.io/README.md

 # mxmsunny.github.io
 Hi!
-This is my personal website that I will trying to constantly update.
+This is my personal website that I will be trying to constantly update.

 Pictures are taken by my friend, Stiffany Wu.
 The HTML template used can be found [here](https://html5up.net/dopetrope).